JenVarkey/CSSSKL142/README.md

-# CSS142
+# CSSSKL 142
-This repository stores all of my homework from CSS 142
+This repository stores all of my homework from CSSSKL 142